Modern political ideas

 You'll examine the idea of citizenship, considering what citizenship means and how, why and in what ways citizenship status has been contested.
 You'll be introduced to both classic and critical literature in this area and explore ideas and examples of unequal citizenship through a range of different case studies.
 Accompanying this will be an exploration of the relationship between the nation-state and citizenship and ideas that challenge this relationship.

 The focus of this block will be on the ways in which political ideas influence change.
 You'll study the theories and consequences of revolutions (especially the Russian revolution), the nature of revolutionary thought and some of the consequences for countries who have experienced modern revolutions.
 You'll consider the nature of totalitarianism (through the ideas of Hannah Arendt and others), its implications for the relationship between the state and the people, and examine the role that ideas played in the fall of communism in Poland.
 You'll also consider the impact of ideas of personal liberation on social change in contemporary Britain, before looking at ideas that underpinned the modern transformations in Iran and Iraq.
 The block revisits the key questions of this module – what are political ideas and how are they generated, how do they influence politics, and why study political ideas?

 This is an OU level 3 module.
 OU level 3 modules build on study skills and subject knowledge acquired from studies at OU levels 1 and 2 with the OU.
 They are intended only for students who have recent experience of higher education in a related subject, preferably with the OU.

-Our OU level 1 module Investigating the social world (DD103) and the OU level 2 module Understanding politics: ideas and institutions in the modern world (DD211) provide ideal preparation for this module.
+Either of our OU level 1 modules Investigating the social world (DD103) (now discontinued) or Global challenges: social science in action (D113) (planned for October 2023) and the OU level 2 module Understanding politics: ideas and institutions in the modern world (DD211) provide ideal preparation for this module.